slowernews/wisdom-tldr/chapters/chapter_3_action.md

 "Say no: «It doesn’t feel right to me.» No more explanations are needed."
 -- Naval Ravikant [1974]*

-### On clutter

-> *"Clutter is the physical manifestation of unmade decisions fueled by procrastination."
--- x@authorcscalise*

-Hints:

-- Remove unnecessary distractions and obligations that aren’t truly serving your end goals.
-Technology is your slave, not your master.
-You’re not choosing ignorance, you’re choosing to not watch wrestling.
-- Minimalism doesn’t avoid possession.
-Only excess.
-The less you own, the less owns you.
-Owning less is better than organizing more.
-Eliminate instead of organizing.
-Organizing your email is like alphabetizing your recycling.
-Actively declutter makes room for your true treasures and clarify your values.
-Do not hold on to possessions you no longer need.
-Storage is a way of warehousing the past.
-If you don’t love it or use it is clutter.
-Decluttering is self-care.
-Clutter is not just physical stuff.
-It’s old ideas, toxic relationships and bad habits.
-Clutter is everything that doesn’t support the better self.
-- Use it or loose it.
-A tool is useful when passes human level.
-Start by buying the absolute cheapest tools you can find.
-Upgrade the ones you use a lot.
-If you wind up using some tool for a job, buy the very best you can afford.
-- Buy supplies before you need them.
-Gadgets after you need them.
-Three is two.
-Two is one.
-One is none.
-- All that clutter used to be money.

-> *"If a little is not enough for you, nothing is."
--- Epicurus [-341]*

-> *"I went to collect the few personal belongings which I held to be invaluable: my cat, my resolve to travel, and my solitude."
--- Colette [1873]*

----
 ## On luck and risk

 <!--
 > *"I naufraghi prima o poi finiscono per incontrarsi."  -- M. Vázquez Montalban* -->

-> *"Shallow men believe in luck or in circumstance.
-Strong men believe in cause and effect."
--- Ralph Waldo Emerson [1803]*

 > *"If you live long enough, most people will get what they deserve."
 -- Charlie Munger [1924]*